 Auto Accident Attorneys in Baltimore, MD

-Regardless of the vehicle involved, personal injury cases brought because of motor vehicle accidents need to satisfy the burden of proof.
-This is a legal standard that asks the victim of a serious injury to prove his or her case.
+Regardless of the vehicle involved, personal injury cases stemming from motor vehicle accidents need to satisfy the burden of proof.
+This is a legal standard that asks the victim of a serious injury to prove their case.
 Maryland is one of few states that follows the principle of contributory negligence.
 This means that if you were at fault in any way for the accident, you would not be able to sue for damages.